 5. Every day is different

 On any given day, I (and our awesome veterinary technicians) take on the roles of general practitioner, x-ray technician, anesthesiologist, surgeon, parasitologist, food inspector, phlebotomist, dentist, dermatologist…the list goes on!
 We can specialize as a veterinarian but many of us choose to enjoy this variability for the fun and different challenges it brings.
+The same could be said for fields of work involving animal research.
+There are a lot of challenges involved.
+It could also be one of the reasons why more people are looking for animal research jobs in the UK and US.
 It’s almost like the Swiss army knife of jobs except don’t ask me to fix anything automotive.

 4. Intense problem solving with a unique challenge